Claude Smith, Operations Director, email@example.com

 Whether developing new work, touring, or acting as a presenter, community process and meaningful engagement is central to all our work.
 As a mission-driven, artist-led organization, we increase capacity, extend and deepen our impact through multi-year partnerships with local and national institutions, organizations and networks.

 Art2Action is incorporated in the State of New York, and the State of Florida.
-As a presenter, we work closely with our Tampa partners, from the University of South Florida (USF) to the Straz Center for the Performing Arts, to local businesses and community service organizations.
-Presenting venues vary in size and technical capacity, from 50–500 seats; identifying the appropriate partners for each residency is key to our process.
+As a presenter, we work closely with our Tampa partners, from the University of South Florida (USF) to the Straz Center for the Performing Arts, to local community service organizations.
+Presenting venues vary in size and technical capacity, from 50-500 seats; identifying the appropriate partners for each residency is key to our process.

 Artist Corps New Orleans